clark800/lambda-zero/README.md

 - Operator names: `(*)` disables the infix operator sugar on `*`
 - Sections: `(* y)` desguars to `x -> (x * y)` and
   `(y *)` desugars to `x -> (y * x)`
-- If-then-else: `then` and `else` are treated as infix operators that apply the left argument to the right argument. `if` is still just a normal function.
 - String literals: `"abc"` desugars to a Church-encoded list of ascii character codes.
 - Character literals: `'a'` desugars to the ascii character code for `a`